-The physical boundary of the module is the physical boundary of the iOS device (iPhone or iPad) that contains the module.
+The physical boundary of the module is the physical boundary of the OS X device that contains the module.
 Consequently, the embodiment of the module is a multi-chip standalone cryptographic module.

 The logical module boundary is depicted in the logical block diagram given in Figure 1.